jcraigk/phishin/README.md

 To setup a fresh development environment, do the following:

-1. Clone this git repo into a local folder.
+1. Clone this git repo into a localfolder.

 2. Navigate to the project's path on your machine.
 If you do not have the correct version of Ruby available, rvm will prompt you to install it.